fedragon/go-dedup/README.md

 # go-dedup

-Recursively scans a directory for _media_ files and moves duplicates (if any) to a user-defined directory.
+Recursively scans a directory for files of provided type(s) and moves duplicates (if any) to a user-defined directory.
+Scans for media files by default (details below).

 ## Installation